seanox/aspect-js/manual/en/events.md

 # Rendering

-These events occur during rendering.
-The callback method is passed the current selector.
-It can influence this and/or the corresponding element, but not the rendering.
+The following events occur during rendering.
+The current selector is passed to the callback method.
+The method can then influence the selector as well as the corresponding element, but not the rendering.

 ```javascript
 Composite.listen(Composite.EVENT_RENDER_***, function(event, selector) {